sumitkumarpaul/bidirectional_privacy/README.md

 Following steps are verified in Microsoft Azure cloud, SGX-enabled, DC4SV3 instance with an Ubuntu-20.04 Operating System.

+Run the script `./setup.sh` in the terminal to make the system ready.

 ### Install *Gramine* in your system

 At first install *Gramine* in your system.
 For that, in an terminal, issue the following commands in the specified order: